chrippa/ds4drv/README.rst

    $ ds4drv --led ff0000 --next-controller --led 00ff00

-This will make the LED red on the first controller connected and green on the second.
+This will set the LED color to red on the first controller connected and green on the second.

 Known issues/limitations